ASCENDynamics-NFP/static-ascendynamics-website/README.md

 ### Run Locally:
 1. Navigate to `static-ascendynamics-website` directory.
-2. Python3: `python -m http.server`
+2. For Python3: run in terminal `python -m http.server`
 3. Use provided URL

 ### Credits: